 Store Emsam system at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Do not store the patch outside of the sealed pouch.
 Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep Emsam system out of the reach of children and away from pets.

 - If you have any questions about Emsam system, please talk with your doctor, pharmacist, or other health care provider.